Leonardo-Boss/suckless-site/tools.suckless.org/slstatus/patches/kanji/index.md

 Description
 -----------
-This patch implements functionality to display the Japanese Kanji character cooresponding with the current day of the week.
+This patch implements functionality to display the Japanese Kanji character corresponding with the current day of the week.

 Move `kanji.c` into the `components/` directory.
 Give make the `clean` argument when compiling.